Everything you need to know about reviewing your cover

-The upcoming changes are a result of a review chaired by the former Commonwealth Chief Medical Officer that found there is no clear evidence demonstrating the clinical effectiveness of the natural therapies listed for removal.
+These changes are a result of a review chaired by the former Commonwealth Chief Medical Officer that found there is no clear evidence demonstrating the clinical effectiveness of the natural therapies listed for removal.

 Of course, you can still continue to see your natural therapist if that’s your preference, however we understand many members are keen to learn what alternatives they have to things that will no longer be covered.